-We predict that trends in the markets for passenger cars in the individual regions will be mixed in 2022.
-Overall, the global volume of new vehicle sales is expected to be slightly up on the prior year without reaching the pre-pandemic level.
-This prediction assumes that the Covid-19 pandemic does not flare up and that shortages of intermediates, especially semiconductors, and commodities become less intense.
-For 2022, we anticipate that the volume of new passenger car registrations in Western Europe will be moderately above that recorded in the previous year.
-In the German passenger car market, we expect the volume of new registrations in 2022 to also moderately exceed the prior-year figure.
-Sales of passenger cars in 2022 are expected to fall substantially short of the prior-year figures in markets in Central and Eastern Europe, due in particular to the slump in the Russian market as a consequence of the sanctions imposed.
-Sales volume in the markets for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2022 is forecast to be slightly higher than the previous year’s level.
-We anticipate a moderate increase overall in new registrations in the South American markets in 2022 compared with the previous year.
-The passenger car markets in th e Asia-Pacific region are expected to be slightly up on the prior-year level in 2022.
+We predict that trends in the markets for passenger cars in the individual regions will be mixed in 2023.
+Overall, the global volume of new car sales is expected to be noticeably higher than in the previous year.
+For 2023, we anticipate that the volume of new passenger car registrations in Western Europe will be significantly above that recorded in the previous year.
+In the German passenger car market, we predict a noticeable increase in the volume of new registrations in 2023 compared with the previous year.
+Sales of passenger cars in 2023 are expected to significantly exceed the prior-year figures in markets in Central and Eastern Europe – subject to the further development of the Russia-Ukraine conflict.
+The volume of sales in the markets for passenger cars and light commercial vehicles (up to 6.35 tonnes) in North America in 2023 is forecast to be noticeably higher than the level seen the previous year.
+We anticipate a noticeable increase overall in new registrations in the South American markets in 2023 compared with the previous year.
+The passenger car markets in the Asia-Pacific region are expected to be noticeably up on the prior-year level in 2023.

-We anticipate that automotive financial services will continue to prove highly important to global vehicle sales in 2022.
+We assume that automotive financial services will prove highly important to global vehicle sales in 2023.